Elton Head Road, Rainhill, St Helens, Merseyside, WA9 5AG

 Reeve Court is subject to COVID-19 restrictions.
-As of 17 May 2021, we are now at stage 3 of the Roadmap out of lockdown.
 For more information about what these restrictions mean for this community and how this may affect you, please visit our Covid-19 page.

 Please be assured we have continuity plans in place to ensure care and catering services continue in some form.

 Thank you for helping our community to remain safe at this difficult time.